-Kolb's ELT Stage 1: Concrete Experience Practice teaching; micro-teaching, peer-teaching and practicum sessions
+Kolb's ELT Stage 1: Concrete Experience Practice Teaching, Micro-teaching, Peer-teaching and Practicum Sessions

-As noted in table 1 above, participating in practice teaching (38%) (teaching a sequence during the teaching practicums sessions; teaching the whole lesson and taking the whole class responsibility during the practicum sessions) and micro/peer teaching (28%) rate highest in relation to the set of concrete learning experiences that assisted in developing the participants' sense of competence in English language teaching.
+As noted in Table 1 above, participating in practice teaching (38%) (teaching a sequence during the teaching practicums sessions; teaching the whole lesson and taking the whole class responsibility during the practicum sessions) and micro/peer teaching (28%) rate highest in relation to the set of concrete learning experiences that assisted in developing the participants' sense of competence in English language teaching.
 Sample comments of the participants about the value of these learning experiences include the following:

-- "I believe that practice teaching through micro-teaching, peer-teaching, as well as the practicum sessions is very effective in modelling and inspiring ideas for teaching English language.
-Practice teaching makes me realise that it can actually be quite simple and that students can learn the concepts through engaging that put them in the centre of the teaching and learning process." - "Initially teaching a sequence during the first practicums, then teaching the whole lesson and taking full class responsibility along the remaining practicum sessions allowed me to go through the different textbook units; I felt a little overwhelmed by the activities, pictures, texts, graphical representations, etc. Actually, I feel that I have learned a great amount about English language teaching and learning."
+- "I believe that practice teaching through micro-teaching, peerteaching, as well as the practicum sessions is very effective in modeling and inspiring ideas for teaching English language.
+Practice teaching makes me realize that it can actually be quite simple and that students can learn the concepts through engaging that put them in the center of the teaching and learning process." - "Initially teaching a sequence during the first practicums, then teaching the whole lesson and taking full class responsibility along the remaining practicum sessions allowed me to go through the different textbook units; I felt a little overwhelmed by the activities, pictures, texts, graphical representations, etc. Actually, I feel that I have learned a great amount about English language teaching and learning."